buildspace/buildspace-projects/Polygon_ENS/en/Section_3/Lesson_2_A_Little_Extra.md

 That’s it!
 If you deploy this contract, you’ll be doing a whole lot more than before.

 Look at you, saving gas, being efficient, and checking domain validity on the blockchain.
 What’s next?
 Are you gonna **upgrade** your smart contracts?
-LOL (ya thats exactly what’s going to happen).
+LOL

 ### **🚨Progress report.**